Power System Dynamics, Stability, and Control (PSDSC) Research Center

 Software

 We are actively developing two tools for power system analysis designed for research and educational purposes: (i) PGAz on the MATLAB platform, and (ii) PyGAz on the Python platform, both developed primarily for research and educational purposes.
-The PGAz project is led by Sorasak Jaingeawkum under the supervision of Tossaporn Surinkaew and Professor Issarachai Ngamroo.
-The PyGAz project is led by Nanthachai Inonn under the supervision of Tossaporn Surinkaew and Professor Issarachai Ngamroo.

 About PGAz

 Based on our previous experience, fully open-source development has shown limitations in responsiveness, as new models often remain at a research or conceptual stage and are not available for timely practical use.
 Such approaches may also be unsuitable for certain application areas and present coordination challenges.
 Meanwhile, existing open-source and commercial power system analysis tools remain prevalent and can be extended to meet evolving needs.
-Therefore, PGAz has not yet been released as a fully open-source tool.
-At this stage, the updated models and algorithms in PGAz are shared exclusively with the core team and collaborators, while the platform remains under active research and development.
-PGAz provides six core features:
+Therefore, please understand that PGAz has not been released as a fully open-source tool yet.
+At this stage, the updated models and algorithms are only shared with the core team and collaborators, as the platform is still actively being developed and refined.

 1. Power Flow (PF)